shaunmcglinchey/tweetpipe-collector/README.md

 TweetPipe
 ==============
-Spring Boot web application with Twitter hosepipe integration - filters an incoming Twitter stream by a set of desired keywords and pushes the corresponding tweets to a destination Kafka topic
+Spring Boot web application with Twitter hosepipe integration - filters an incoming Twitter stream by a set of desired keywords and pushes the corresponding tweets to a destination Kafka topic.

+This application forms the first stage (data collection and propagation to the messaging tier) of the TweetPipe Data Pipeline.

 Technologies used
 --------------